 A halogen light bulb emits intense light and has more illuminating power than other conventional light bulbs.
-It is part of the family of incandescent light bulbs, and is highly efficient.
-Many homes and industries today prefer halogen bulbs because of their energy saving features.
-The main illuminating component of a halogen light bulb is a thin wire filament which is heated by electricity and in turn produces a bright, white light.
+It is part of the family of incandescent light bulbs and is highly efficient.
+Many homes and industries today prefer halogen bulbs because of their illumination features.
+The main component of a halogen light bulb is a thin wire filament that is heated by electricity and in turn produces a bright, white light.
 When changing halogen light bulbs, you will have to be very careful since they can become really hot.
 Here is how to replace halogen light bulbs safely.

 Step 1 - Turn Off the Power

 Make sure to turn off the lighting fixture and unplug it from its electrical source before you start.
 Do not immediately remove the light bulb after use.
 You should allow a full ten minutes for it to cool before unscrewing it.
 To be sure, quickly feel the bulb first to make sure that it is cool enough and safe for removal.

 When your light bulb housing uses a heat guard or other protective covering, carefully detach it first, then set it aside for reattachment.
 When unscrewing bulbs, grasp them gently but firmly, and turn them counterclockwise.
 You can use a cloth rag or glove for added protection.

 Do not squeeze or forcibly remove a hard to unscrew light bulb as the glass may break and cut your skin; it is recommended that you use a light bulb grip for this purpose.
 A light bulb grip is available in most hardware and lighting shops.

 Step 3 - Install a New Halogen Light Bulb

 Follow the manufacturer’s recommendations on the type of halogen light bulb rating to use for your lighting fixture.
 Use cloth gloves when handling new halogen light bulbs.
 Our hands contain oils that can be transferred to bulb surfaces which when heated produces a dark stain.